prisma/specs/prisma-schema/Readme.md

 }
 ```

-This mapping is not declarative, so the generator is free to take all aspects of
-the datamodel into account when making this decision, including collation
+This mapping is not declarative, so the generator is free to take all aspects of the schema into account when making this decision, including collation settings
-settings for the table and so on.
+for the table and so on.

 ### Why do we enforce the Core Prisma Primitive Type, even when there is a type specification?

-Generators are guaranteed that they can always fall back to the Core Prisma
-Primitive Type.
-This way they can implement special enhancements for certain
+Generators are guaranteed that they can always fall back to the Core Prisma Primitive Type.
+This way they can implement special enhancements for certain Type
-Type Specifications of certain databases but still work reasonably well for all
-the types and databases that they don't have dedicated support for.
+Specifications of certain databases but still work reasonably well for all the types and databases that they don't have dedicated support for.

-This is especially important for connectors and generators implemented by the
+This is especially important for connectors and generators implemented by the community.
-community.

 ## Comments

-There are 2 types of comments that are supported in the datamodel:
+There are 2 types of comments that are supported in the schema:

-1. `// comment`: This comment is for the reader's clarity and is not present in
+1. `// comment`: This comment is for the reader's clarity and is not present in the AST.
-   the AST.
-2. `/// comment`: These comments will show up in the AST, either as descriptions
-   to AST nodes or as free-floating comments.
-Tools can then use these comments
+2. `/// comment`: These comments will show up in the AST, either as descriptions to AST nodes or as free-floating comments.
+Tools can then use these comments to
-   to provide additional information to the user.
+   provide additional information to the user.

 Here are some different examples: